thomasfredericks/MicroOsc/README.md

 # MicroOsc

 MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for the Arduino frameworks that supports Arduino, Teensy, esp8266 and ESP32 platforms.

-MicroOsc provides a unified API to work over Serial (Slip) ad over UDP (Ethernet or Wifi).
+MicroOsc provides a unified API to work over Serial (SLIP) and over UDP (Ethernet or Wifi).

 It does not hold on to state and error checking is minimal.

-A few Arduino and application (Pure Data, Max, Node JS) examples are included.
+Examples are provided for Arduino and a few applications (Pure Data, Max, Node JS).

 MicroOsc was inspired by [TinyOSC](https://github.com/mhroth/TinyOSC) by Martin Roth.

-## Supported Features
+# Supported Features
 MicroOsc currently supports:
 * Full address and format matching
 * Message parsing